Freerice Game by The UN’s World Food Programme

 Here at The English Quiz, we are interested in not only promoting the English language but giving back to those in need.
 We’re pleased to link to Freerice from our website and encourage as many people as possible to play the game.

-Support Freerice by playing here, or by downloading their new iphone app, Android app on Google Play, or play on social media through Facebook or Instagram.
+Support Freerice by playing here, Android app on Google Play, or play on social media through Facebook or Instagram.